Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

-All packages for the project are managed using virtual environments.
-The project includes a requirements.txt file which specifies all the required python packages as well as the versions of the packages that are needed for this project.
-In order for a new team member to obtain a copy of the development environment, they would firstly have to clone the repository from Github using ```git clone https://github.com/Lachrynier/mlops-project.git```.
-They should then navigate to the correct directory and create a virtual environment using ```conda create --name <my_environment>```.
+All packages for the project are managed using virtual environments, where we use conda for environment management.
+The project includes multiple requirements files that specify the required package dependencies needed to run our code.
+A new team member should make sure to have conda or miniconda installed and have ```conda``` accessible as a terminal command (e.g. in the PATH variable or on Windows through the dedicated Anacononda Prompt).
+Then they should clone the GitHub repository with ```git clone https://github.com/Lachrynier/mlops-project.git```.
+Afterwards navigate to the root of the repository and execute ```invoke create-environment``` to create the conda environment for the project, followed by executing ```invoke all-requirements``` which combines all requirements files and packages our project in editable mode (or run a subset of the requirements depending on what the team member would be working on).
-They should then do ```pip install invoke``` followed by ```invoke requirements``` in order to install all the required packages.

 ### Question 5